-In any event, we will require additional capital to continue the development of, obtain regulatory approval for, and to commercialize, entinostat and any future product candidates.
-Any efforts to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize entinostat.
+In any event, we will require additional capital to continue the development of, obtain regulatory approval for, and to commercialize entinostat and SNDX-6352 and any future product candidates.
+Any efforts to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize entinostat and SNDX-6352.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we do not raise additional capital when required or on acceptable terms, we may need to:

-- delay, scale back or discontinue the development or commercialization of entinostat or cease operations altogether; - seek strategic alliances for entinostat on terms less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or any future product candidates that we otherwise would seek to develop or commercialize ourselves.
+- delay, scale back or discontinue the development or commercialization of our product candidates or cease operations altogether; - · seek strategic alliances for entinostat on terms less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or any future product candidates that we otherwise would seek to develop or commercialize ourselves.